 In fact, about 25% of CFOs make it to the CEO position, although not necessarily in a single step.
 The latest Crist Kolder report finds that the percentage of new CEOs who have prior experience as a corporate CFO has been rising over the past four years.
 “It’s not often, if ever, that we get a client saying, ‘We’ve got to have a CEO who has been a CFO,'” says Kolder.
 “It’s more the reality that CFOs are better prepared than ever for taking the role of CEO.”

-Here are some key attributes of CFOs who fit the dream team definition, based on a definitive article by Mark Macleod:
+Here are some key attributes of CFOs who fit the dream team definition, based on a talk by Mark Macleod:

 - “It’s all in the details” – A professional accounting designation (CA, CPA) is the foundation.
 A few years ago it was all the rage to have MBAs in the top finance role.
 These days, with Sarbanes-Oxley and all the new SEC regulations, an MBA does not begin to cover the accounting, process, and tax knowledge needed to steer a company’s finances.